cpr2k4/Flipcart_clone/README.md

 # Flipcart_clone
-An ecommerce website project inspired by Flipkart, build with MERN stack and React-Redux.
+An ecommerce website project inspired by Flipkart, built with MERN stack and React-Redux.